tarunb12/LLVM-Compiler/README.md

 ## Language Features

+This language is statically typed, ensuring all (return/function/variable) definitions are consistent with their type definitions throughout the program.
+If any errors are thrown, detailed error messages are printed in the output file rather than stopping the rest of the tests from executing.

 ### Syntax/Structure

-If there are any errors within the tests, I have for the most part checked for those errors, and custom error messages with more information on the error is output into the file, rather than producing a compiler error (so that the rest of the test are still able to be compiled).
-This is done by making a custom AST which simply calls `printf` with the error message (so it is still ran through LLVM).

 Each file must have a main method as the entry point to the program (which LLVM requires).
 The main method should look as follows: